zjnolen/PopGLen/docs/config.md

   be a list in [].
 - `excl_pca-admix:` Sample name(s) that will be excluded *only* from PCA and Admixture analyses.
 Useful for close relatives that violate the assumptions of these analyses, but that you want in others.
 Should be a list in [].
+If you want relatives out of all downstream analyses, not just PCA/Admix, put them in `exclude_ind` instead.
+Note this will trigger a re-run for relatedness analyses, but you can just disable them now as they've already been run.

 #### Analysis Selection